Critical success factor: Relation to Key Success Area and Key Success Factors

 The Critical Success Factor is basically the main system to achieve successes in a company, but to make that possible is necessary to put together the Key Success Factor that needs to be personalized depending on the department, each role has their own Key Success Area.
 These systems try to achieve success for the company based in standards and rules that need to be followed step by step to guarantee a better service for the clients or partners.

 Key Result Area (KRAs)

 Key result areas or KRAs refer to the rules for a specific role in a company.
 The terms highlight the scope of the job profile for the employee, enabling them to have a better view of their possible role in the company.
 Which KRA will defer from each other depending on the department.

-The Key Result Area is a specific role which each department need to follow to deliver the goods or services in perfect condition to the final customer or to another department which will have different KSFs.
+The Key Result Area is a specific role which each department needs to follow to deliver the goods or services in perfect condition to the final customer or to another department which will have different KSFs.
+It affects overall performance of the organisation and initiative of all employees towards change management thoughts which lead to their personnel as well as technical knowledge.